Written on 16-Oct-2018

 Article written by Susannah.

-Susannah is our Head of Talent & Operations and has worked in the Hospitality industry since 2006.
+Susannah is our Head of Permanent Recruitment and has worked in the Hospitality industry since 2006.

 If you are looking for some more information or have any questions, please call feel free to call her on 01254 355666 or message her privately on Facebook.